 I know everyone probably has a million cutting boards, but this one is portable and keeps me from cutting fruit on the counter.
 It also fits easily into the larger section of the metal organizer above, so that makes me happy.

 As I am sure you know, there are many other things you can buy if you want.
 Ice cube trays, tongs, pour spouts for liquor bottles, and more.
-If it makes you happy, get it, but I think these are the tools every home bartender needs.
+If it makes you happy, get it, but I think these are the bar tools and equipment every home bartender needs.
 And if you’re looking for a few recipes to try, check out some of mine on the blog and Instagram.
 Cheers!